mapmeld/geohash-emoji/README.md

 # geohash-emoji

+Implementing <a href="https://github.com/louh/what3emojis">Lou Huang's What3Emojis</a>
-Implementing Lou Huang's What3Emojis coordinates with a geohash, calculated using NodeJS
+coordinates with a geohash, calculated using NodeJS

+These are not official three emoji coordinates yet!

 ## Implementation